Explain the law of demand with its assumptions.

 iv.
 Consumer’s tastes and preferences remain unchanged.

 v.
-Government’s policies remain unchanged.
+The government’s policies remain unchanged.

 |Price of Commodity (X)